SAREC-Lab/saFUZZ_ICSE26/README.md

 ## Features

-- **Layered state machine analysis** covering application-level logic and autopilot firmware (PX4, ArduPilot).
+- **Layered state machine analysis** covering application-level logic and varied autopilot firmware (PX4, ArduPilot).
 - **Semantic fuzzing pipeline** injecting realistic environmental and timing disturbances.
 - **Automated generation** of test scenarios from hazard analysis.
 - **Decision-tree based labeling** to classify test outcomes (success, failure, invalid).
-- **Fault tree visualization** for failure root cause investigation.
+- **Fault tree visualization** for root cause analysis.
-- **Support for simulation-based and real-world testing** of autonomous sUAS.
+- **Support for simulation-based and real-world testing** of sUAS.

 ---

 ## Motivation

-Autonomous sUAS operate in unpredictable environments and rely on complex state machines for safe and reliable behavior.
+sUAS operate in unpredictable environments and rely on complex state machines for safe and reliable behavior.
 Existing testing approaches often focus on low-level input mutations or specific functionalities but lack systematic validation of state transitions and failsafe activations under realistic conditions.

-SAFUS fills this gap by enabling behaviorally meaningful fuzz testing to detect critical faults early in development.
+SAFUS addresses this challenge by enabling behaviorally meaningful fuzz testing to detect critical faults early in development.

 ---